-Schools must seek to achieve efficiencies and value for money, to optimise the use of their resources and to invest in teaching and learning, taking into account the authority's purchasing, tendering and contracting requirements.
+Schools must seek to achieve effective management of resources and value for money, to optimise the use of their resources and to invest in teaching and learning.

-It is for heads and governors to determine at school level how to secure better value for money.
+It is for heads and governors to determine at an individual school level how to optimise the use of resources and maximise value for money.

-There are significant variations in efficiency between similar schools, and so it's important for schools to review their current expenditure, compare it to other schools, and think about how to make improvements.
+There are significant variations in the effective management of resources between similar schools, so it's important for schools to review their current expenditure, compare it to other schools, and think about how to make improvements.